 We are dedicated to ensuring the gender pay gap is monitored and improved upon to uphold our values and compete with our competitors within an ever-growing competitive industry.

-Below is our summary for 2019 Gender Pay Report, providing steps we are taking as a business to address gaps across our company.
+Below is our summary for the 2020 Gender Pay Report, providing steps we are taking as a business to address gaps across our Company.

 Facts behind the data